 As varandas das janellas foram a ultima dadiva que a real viuva fez á sua dama.

-Quer-nos parecer que a dadiva é um testemunho até agora inedito da demencia de D.
+Quer-nos parecer que a dadiva é um testemunho até agora inedito da demencia de D. Maria I.

-Rita, porém, teimara que no escudo se abrisse um emblema das suas; mas era tarde, porque já a obra tinha vindo do esculptor, e o magistrado não podia com segunda despeza, nem queria desgostar seu pae, orgulhoso de seu brasão.
+Domingos Botelho mandara esculpir em Lisboa a pedra de armas; D. Rita, porém, teimara que no escudo se abrisse um emblema das suas; mas era tarde, porque já a obra tinha vindo do esculptor, e o magistrado não podia com segunda despeza, nem queria desgostar seu pae, orgulhoso de seu brasão.

-Rita, however, insisted that the shield include her own emblem; but it was too late, as the work had already been sent from the sculptor, and the magistrate could not afford any further expenses, nor did he want to displease his proud father, who was attached to his family's coat of arms.
+Domingos Botelho had the coat of arms carved in Lisbon; however, D. Rita insisted that an emblem of hers be added to the shield.
+But it was too late, because the work had already come from the sculptor, and the magistrate could not afford a second expense, nor did he want to disappoint his father, who was proud of his coat of arms.

-Resultou d'aqui ficar a casa sem armas, e D.
+Resultou d'aqui ficar a casa sem armas, e D. Rita victoriosa[2].

 O juiz de fóra tinha alli parentella illustre.

-The judge had an illustrious relative there.
+The judge had a distinguished family there.

 O aprumo da fidalga dobrou-se até aos grandes da provincia, ou antes houve por bem levantal-os até ella.